ashleyduche/liver-brain-alcohol-dge-pipeline/README.md

 # APPPS1-Alcohol-Liver-Brain-Spatial-Transcriptomics

 This repository contains a reproducible `DESeq2` analysis pipeline designed to explore how chronic alcohol consumption influences Alzheimer's Disease (AD) pathology.
-By analyzing spatial transcriptomics data from the liver and brain of APP/PS1 mice intragastrically fed alcohol for 5 weeks, this pipeline identifies differentially expressed genes (DEGs) to map molecular changes caused by alcohol within highly specific tissue microenvironments.
+By analyzing spatial transcriptomics data from the liver and brain of APP/PS1 mice intragastrically fed alcohol for 5 weeks, this pipeline identifies differentially expressed genes (DEGs) to map molecular changes associated with chronic alcohol consumption within highly specific tissue microenvironments.

 This pipeline can be executed using the provided synthetic data until the study becomes public.
 Once available, placeholder files can be replaced with published data from GEO.